darklang/dark/README.md

    - the usename is dark, password is 2DqMHguUfsAGCPerWgyHRxPi
 - Edit code normally - on each save, the app will be rebuilt and the browser will reload as necessary

+# Tidyups to do
+- rename Loc or Pos to the other
+- stop splitting x,y for json
+- automatically generate and parse json via yojson/deriving
+- rip out REPL
+- use ppx_variants_conv
+- try ppx_sexp_conv to see if on-disk serialization is better
+- try orakuda

 # Design